-Yes, it’s about time to PLAN and ORGANIZE your trip to Japan for an amazing, romantic, breathtaking cherry blossom viewing experience.
+Yes, in winter, it’s about time to plan and organize a trip to Japan for an amazing, romantic, breathtaking cherry blossom viewing experience.

 In Japan, “flower viewing” is called “Hanami” – “Hana” means flower, usually cherry or plum in spring, “Mi” means “to view” or “to see”.
 It is one of the Japanese traditional customs and an instant image pop up in mind from Manga which folks sat on a huge mat on the ground in the park and happily eating, and drinking, and singing Karaoke…

 I have been visiting Japan for cherry blossoms in different places for a few years now, and I think I will share them one by one.
 However, the most iconic Hanami destinations would no doubt be in Kyoto.

 So here it is, some popular places in Kyoto where you could spot lovely cherry blossom: Wake up in the morning and enjoy a little breakfast, and then wherever you are, you will need a Kyoto City bus all-day pass that allows you to travel around the city the whole day!

 Cherry Blossom Viewing Route: